shashivj/snykscanning/README.md

 - If the action relies on other actions, include the larger workflow YAML.
 - Example content follows. -->

-The following example shows how to configure **AWSCodeBuildAction-CI-workflow**.
+The following example shows how to configure **Snyk-CI-workflow**.

 > **Note**:  The example is for illustrative purposes, and will not work without additional configuration.

 ```
-Name: AWSCodeBuildAction-CI-workflow
+Name: Snyk-CI-workflow
 SchemaVersion: 1.0
 ...
 Actions:
-  AWSCodeBuildAction:
+  Snyk:
-    Identifier: apo/awscodebuildaction@v1
+    Identifier: apo/snyk@v1
     Environment:
       Name: codecatalyst-environment
       Connections: